mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >
 > (From [*The Blue Cliff Record* translated by Thomas Cleary](books#BCR))

-(*Transcriber’s Note*: And now, here is the poem with the comments, as Katagiri Roshi read it.)
+(*Transcriber’s note*: And now, here is the poem with the comments, as Katagiri Roshi read it.)

 > Sun Face Buddha, Moon Face Buddha